maniksarker25/maniksarker25/README.md

  -->

 ### About Me
-I'm Manik Sarker.
-I am a passionate full-stack developer specializing in the MERN stack, with expertise in both SQL and NoSQL databases.
-I excel in building scalable, responsive web applications and solving complex coding challenges.
-Continuously learning and adapting, I thrive on staying at the forefront of modern web technologies to deliver innovative solutions and enhance user experiences.
+I’m Manik Sarker, a passionate Full-Stack Developer specializing in the MERN stack, with expertise in SQL/NoSQL databases, Docker, CI/CD, and AWS.
+I build scalable, high-performance web applications with clean architecture and seamless user experiences.
+Always eager to learn, I stay ahead of modern technologies to deliver innovative, efficient, and reliable digital solutions.
+I thrive in collaborative environments where I can contribute to building robust systems and drive meaningful technological growth.

 ##### Currently, **I'm open to work and employment opportunities near Dhaka or Remote**